slilichenko/dataflow-jdbc-replication/README.md

 `./run-latest-template.sh` will find the last deployed template and run it.
 `./run-on-dataflow.sh <template-spec-file>` can be used to run a particlar version of the template.

-You can monitor the progress of the pipeline in the GCP console.